SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Methodology

-For our benchmark suite, we leverage a subset of circuits in the \texttt{Supermarq}~\cite{supermarq} suite of quantum circuits.
-The circuits we select are chosen to be representative of practical, real-world applications for quantum computing, while also being feasible to compile for a large number of qubits.
-In particular, our benchmark suite comprises the following quantum circuits.
+We leverage circuits from \texttt{Supermarq}~\cite{supermarq} that are representative of practical, real-world applications for quantum computing, while also being feasible to compile for a large number of qubits.
+In particular, our suite comprises the following quantum circuits.

-\emph{Bit Code.} Bit codes are often used to detect and correct for bit-flip errors in quantum error correction applications.
-For an $n$-qubit benchmark, $k = \ab \lfloor \frac{n+1}{2} \rfloor$ data qubits are prepared in an initial state of $\ket|10...10>$ and fed through two rounds of error correction.

-\emph{Phase Code.} Like the bit code, phase codes are often used to detect and correct for phase-flip errors in quantum error correction applications.
-For an $n$-qubit benchmark, $k = \ab \lfloor \frac{n+1}{2} \rfloor$ data qubits are prepared in an initial state of $\ket|10...10>$ and fed through two rounds of error correction.

-\emph{Greenberger–Horne–Zeiling (GHZ).} Entanglement is one of the fundamental properties of quantum states and a major source of quantum advantage.
-The GHZ state represents a maximally entangled $n$-qubit state of $\frac{1}{\sqrt{2}} \ab(\ket|0>^{\otimes n} + \ket|1>^{\otimes n})$.

-\emph{VQE.} The variational quantum eigensolver (VQE)~\cite{vqe} is another hybrid quantum-classical variational algorithm that is often used in chemistry applications.
-In our experiments, we choose a $2$-layer ansatz whose parameters are once again randomly generated.

-\emph{Hamiltonian Simulation.} Quantum devices are naturally well-suited to simulating Hamiltonians.
-The \texttt{Supermarq} benchmark selects the 1D Transverse Field Ising Model (TFIM) system to model, which is relevant for phase transitions in magnetic materials.
+\emph{Bit codes} (\cref{fig:benchmark-circ_bitcode}) and \emph{phase codes} (\cref{fig:benchmark-circ_phasecode}) are essential in quantum error correction.
+An $n$-qubit benchmark contains $\lfloor \frac{n+1}{2} \rfloor$ data qubits initialized to $\ket{1010...10}$ and two rounds of error correction.
+These circuits are highly parallelizable and examine a compiler's ability to exploit gate level parallelism.
+Also, the presence of additional one-qubit gates in phase code circuits may showcase a compiler's ability to differentiate between the relative cost (duration, fidelity) between one- and two-qubit gates.

+Next, \emph{Greenberger--Horne--Zeilinger} (GHZ, \cref{fig:benchmark-circ_GHZ}) and \emph{variational quantum eigensolver} (VQE, \cref{fig:benchmark-circ_VQE})~\cite{vqe} primarily consist of long chains of serial CNOT gates, exercising the compiler's qubit allocation.
+An $n$-qubit CNOT chain that fully utilizes a device with $k$-qubit modules necessitate $\lfloor\frac{n}{k}\rfloor - 1$ CNOT operations to extend between modules.
+In turn, this will necessitate at least $2\left(\lfloor\frac{n}{k}\rfloor - 1\right)$ inter-module SWAPs to transfer qubits in/out of a module.
+In particular, we adopt a two-layer VQE ansatz with randomly generated parameters.

+Finally, \emph{Hamiltonian Simulation} benchmarks model the 1D Transverse Field Ising Model system (\cref{fig:benchmark-circ_hamiltonian}).
+These circuits are highly serial but more complex than the GHZ and VQE circuits, testing the compiler's ability exploit parallelism originating from the efficient placement of SWAP gates.